 The Doctor of Philosophy (Ph.D.) at St. John’s University distinguishes itself through its integration of rigorous research and writing with pedagogical theory and practice.
-As a student in the program, you’ll combine advanced literary, cultural, and writing studies with preparation for teaching.
-You’ll work with our distinguished faculty members to explore traditional and emerging fields of literature, cultural studies, critical theory, and composition and rhetoric, while gaining experience teaching undergraduate courses in writing and literature.
+As a student in the program, you will combine advanced literary, cultural, and writing studies with preparation for teaching.
+You will work with our distinguished faculty members to explore traditional and emerging fields of literature, cultural studies, critical theory, and composition and rhetoric, while gaining experience teaching undergraduate courses in writing and literature.

 The Ph.D. is the highest degree offered by the Department of English.

 The program is designed for both full-time graduate students and professional educators, administrators, and writers who wish to complete a doctoral degree part-time.
 Pursuing full-time study, you can complete the Ph.D. in about five to six years: two years of coursework, followed by approximately three or four years completing the oral comprehensive exams and dissertation while teaching.
 As a part-time student, you’ll proceed more gradually toward completing the requirements.

 For additional information about the Ph.D. program and the Department of English, please follow our department’s blog, which features course descriptions, faculty profiles, upcoming events, departmental publications, departmental forms, and listings for available jobs and internships.